AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextNode.md

 # Class: TextNode

 A TextNode represents a text display frame in the scenegraph.
-It may display an entire piece of text, or sometimes just a subset of longer text that flows across multiple TextNode frames.
-Because of this, the TextNode does not directly hold the text content and styles – instead it refers to a [TextContentModel](TextContentModel.md), which may be shared across multiple frames.
+It may display an entire piece of text, or sometimes just a subset of longer text that flows across multiple TextNode "frames".
+Because of this, the TextNode does not directly hold the text content and styles – instead it refers to a [TextContentModel](TextContentModel.md), which may be shared across multiple TextNodes.

 ## Extends